Instructions for planting a tree.

 Assuming it is a bare rooted tree, the size of the roots should be assessed and the pit should be at least twice the radius of the root system.
 The depth should be a little deeper than the trees roots.
 You can measure this by locating where the root collar or the old soil level was and measuring between this and the bottom of the tree’s roots.
 Fork the edges of the pit to allow root penetration.

-2. Ensure the soil is good enough or add compost.
+2. Ensure the soil is good enough for tree planting or add compost.

 However, be careful not to add too much as the tree needs to become accustomed to its surroundings and could get spoiled by a rich pit.